We will contact you after setting up a free trial environment for your first Amazon integration:

 Amazon does not dictate any mandatory flows.
 You can automate the document exchanges you want whenever suits you best.

 Because Babelway fully supports these technologies, you will be able to implement any integration flow with Amazon using Babelway.

 Note that if you’re looking to integrate with Amazon Marketplace (Amazon Seller) this is a different integration pattern which we support as well.

 Amazon offers excellent support for EDI integration: the online Vendor Central platform is easy to use, well documented, and their support is experienced and quick to respond.

 Thus, if the technology hurdles are covered, the implementation and project management effort can be kept to a minimum.
 So focus on the technology first.

-Understanding the information contained in your business documents as weell as its location within the document is essential to quickly setting up your flows wihing Amazon, (which will survey you to verify the data in your documents meet the company’s business requirements.
-Knowing the substance of your own messages will also help in configuring message conversion between Amazon’s system and yours.
-Be ready to answer any questions about where to find your delivery date, invoice total, and item numbers, etc.
+Knowing what information your business documents contain and where to find them is essential to quickly setting up your flows both within Amazon (they survey you to verify your content will meet their business requirements) and when configuring the conversion between your messages and theirs.
+Be ready to answer questions about where to find your delivery date, your invoice total, your item numbers etc.

-Amazon provides details for everything you will need to get messages exchanged properly with the company.
-Take advantage of the documentation.
-These specifications are available in Vendor Central, or in Babelway (for registered users).
-“Getting it right” the first time is possible if you take the time to read through and understand Amazon’s documentation.
+Amazon really details everything you need to get their messages right (specifications available in vendor central, or in Babelway for registered users).
+First time right is possible if you pore through their documentation.